 Businesses that blog generate approximately 55% more traffic to their website than companies that don’t.
 In addition, they experience 126% higher lead growth than businesses that don’t blog.
 Blogging for your business generates more traffic to your website, brings more leads into your business, and continues to build benefits for you over time.

 As you dive into business blogging, make sure to keep the focus of your content creation on quality.
 Your content needs to be well-written, valuable, and comprehensive in order to compete.
 Although your website will receive more traffic the more you blog, the last thing you want to do is sacrifice the quality of your content.
 Thin content or content that is not valuable to visitors will not help you and has the potential to hurt you in search engines.

 Figure out how much time you’re able to set aside for blogging while maintaining quality and stick to that, even if it only means one or two posts a month.
 It is better to maintain a higher quality of content with a smaller number of posts than it is to publish a higher quantity of low-quality posts.
 Yes, this may mean that the growth blog posts offer will be slower, since it is cumulative.
 However, you also won’t be harming your site with low-quality content in the long run either.

 As you plan out blog content, try to mix and match content types with your strategy.
 The more valuable you can make a blog post by building it into a resource, the better off you will be.
 The easiest type to start with is images.

 Repurposing your content is a great strategy to supplement your content marketing efforts.
+Plus, there are several different ways to repurpose content.
 By repurposing one piece of content into other types, you create interesting new visuals and representations of the content you’ve already created.